oracle-livelabs/goldengate/ggma-topologies/unidirectional-replication-using-admin-client/unidirectional-data-replication-using-admin-client.md

 1. Navigate to the `/home/oracle/scripts/UseCases/01_Reporting/AdminClient` directory, if you are not already at this location.

-2. Run the following commmand:
+2. Run the script with following commmand:

       ```
       <copy>